A Cavity-Enhanced Spectroscopist's Lens on Molecular Polaritons: Classical Wave Interference in a Fabry-P e rot Optical Cavity

 \section{Classical Wave Interference in a Fabry-P\'{e}rot Optical Cavity}

 We now introduce the description of a Fabry-P\'{e}rot (FP) optical cavity as two reflective interfaces sandwiching a dielectric medium.
 We will derive closed-form expressions for the propagation of electromagnetic waves through this system.
-Our derivation of these expressions follows those found in various textbooks\cite{steck06,yariv07,born13,nagourney14} and resources on cavity-enhanced spectroscopy.\cite{lehmann96,gagliardi14}
+Our derivation follows those found in various optics textbooks\cite{steck06,yariv07,born13,nagourney14} and resources on cavity-enhanced spectroscopy.\cite{lehmann96,gagliardi14}